alfonsobries/vue-tailwind-docs/content/datepicker.md

 ## Disable dates

-You can use the `disableDates` props to disable one date, many dates on an array or based on a function.
+You can use the `disableDates` props to disable one date, many dates on an array, or based on a function.

 The props accept the following formats: